LIS

 3. A mixed beverage restaurant licensee must have at least as many seats at tables as at counters.

-F. An outside terrace or patio, the location, equipment, and facilities of which have been approved by the board, may be approved as a "dining area" or as a "designated area" in the discretion of the board.
+F. An outside terrace or patio, the location, equipment, and facilities of which have been approved by the authority, may be approved as a "dining area" or as a "designated area" in the discretion of the authority.

 Statutory Authority